andresnedvidek/RockbusterAnalysis/README.md

 Visualize the results for easy consumption by Rockbuster management.

 # Data Set
 The data set includes information about Rockbuster’s film inventory, customers, and payments.
-It is approximately 3MB and consists of several files with relational tables.
-The first step is to load this data into PostgreSQL following the instructions provided.

 # Links
 Data Used: <a href="http://www.postgresqltutorial.com/wp-content/uploads/2019/05/dvdrental.zip"> Link to Data